Free Science Resources to Supplement Your Homeschool

 Even if you’re not a budget homeschooler, it is always helpful to find free resources to supplement your course of study.
 Thankfully, there are plenty of online science resources for homeschooling parents!
 Home education has come a long way from even a decade ago.
 With some research, you can find high-quality supplemental resources such as informational websites, games, worksheets, videos, tours, lessons, and interactive modules!

-Helpful Supplemental Science Resources for Homeschool Families
+Helpful Supplemental Science Activities for Kids and for Homeschool Families

 One of the advantages of science is that it can be as hands-on as you want.
 Science is a wonderful topic for all learning styles, as it can be applied effectively to each.
 While many people view science as an incredibly structured and complicated subject, it can be adapted to many situations and opportunities for flexible learning.
 For example, visual learners can utilize videos and experiments, tactile learners can succeed with project-based learning, auditory learners can listen to recordings, videos, and provide verbal reports.